eivinhb/spring-cache-blogpost/README.md

 We need functionality that Guava gives us.
 At this point, there are no ready made implementations of Guava with Spring Cache Abstraction that I have found.
 (Lets start implementing)
 Spring provides an implementation of [EHcache](http://ehcache.org/), a well proven cache system.

-What we need to make use of this is to replace our concurrentMapCache with a EHcache manager:
+What we need to make use of this is to replace our concurrentMapCache with a EHcache manager.
+Notice that we have added an interface to the __@Configuration__ class.
+This is to help Spring understand that the __@Bean keyGenerator__ is the implementation that we want to use to generate default keys.

+The KeyGenerator is an interface that take the actual object that is doing caching, the actual method that is being called and all parameters to that method as input.
+Based on that input, it generates a key for the cache and returns it.
+The DefaultKeyGenerator that is used above creates a hashcode as key.
+This should work very good on methods that is consistent in input and output.

 	@Configuration
 	@EnableCaching